iostat/nabu/README.md

 part of the process will be the initial compile (for jar-dev, as gradle reuses classes for the others).
 It also generates javadocs.

+#### tl;dr
+`./build-all-the-things.sh && cd build/libs && java -jar nabu-dev-0.1-SNAPSHOT-all.jar`

+---

+## Running
+Something that is mentioned LITERALLY nowhere in the ES docs is that if there is any custom cluster-wide metadata, a node won't be able to join the cluster and participate unless it knows what to do with it.

+What you'll get is "no masters were discovered after 30s" (or whatever your zen disco timeout is).

+UNLESS, the node is running before the servers are started.
+In which case it'll pick those nodes up just fine, even if the node is a non-master eligible and the node with the custom metadata is.

+One very common plugin that edits cluster-wide metadata is the `license` plugin, which `marvel-agent` depends on.

+Yes this is as hilarious as it sounds.

+#### tl;dr
+you'll probably need to copy the contents of `/your/server/es/path/home/plugins/license/*` into `/what/you/set/as/nabu.es.path.home/plugins/license/*`

+If you're using any other plugins that add custom cluster-wide metadata, you need to do the same for them as well.

+---

 ## Testing
  ¯\\(°_o)/¯

 This is a huge TODO.
 I know.

+#### tl;dr
+no.